-These returned missionaries fit the parable's description of twelve sons who served their father obediently.
+These returned missionaries fit the parable's description of the twelve sons who serve the father obediently.
 Some come home to rich educational and job opportunities.
 They are the ones in the parable clothed in robes and occupying the place of honor.
-The ones who are clothed in rags are those who go home to nothing but grinding poverty and hopelessness.
+The ones who come home to grinding poverty and hopelessness are those who are dressed in rags in the parable.
 It is for that second group of sons that the program has been announced and is being readied.
-We are positioning the Church to reach out to our young men and women in lessadvantaged parts of the world.
+We are positioning the Church to reach out to our young men and women in less-advantaged parts of the world.
 There is no quick fix for this global concern, but we are starting and moving forward.
 Help is on the way.
 Experience has shown that sprinkling money in a show of benevolent giving is not the answer and, in fact, will usually weaken and harm rather than help.
-Almost all of our members want to assist, including both those with modest means and those with substantial means.
+Almost all our members want to assist, including both those with modest means and those with substantial means.
 Many approaches have been tried, with some good results and some not so good.